melsita13/anime-characterizer/README.md

 # 🎎 anime-characterizer

-    This project mainly focus on identifying anime characters, bio and behavior.
+    "This project mainly focus on identifying anime characters, bio and behavior.
 Currently the model identifying some popular anime characters and for non popular its suggesting some tags that will identifys the character details.
-We are using pretrained DL model resnet from DeepDanbooru and showing the user interface using streamlit.
+We are using pretrained DL model resnet from DeepDanbooru and showing the user interface using streamlit."

 **⚠️ Before running the application download required files and use python 3.11**